fossabot/logstash/README.md

 # logstash
 Various logstash configurations for transferring logs

-Feel free to reference and create other variants
+Feel free to reference and create other variants.
+Test